rboyer/devconsul/README.md

 1. Run `make`.
 This will create any necessary docker containers that you may lack.
 2. Run `make up`.
-This will bring up the containers with docker-compose, and then `consul-cloud boot` to bootstrap the cluster.
+This will bring up the containers with docker-compose, and then `devconsul boot` to bootstrap the cluster.
 3. If you wish to destroy everything, run `make down`.

 ## Configuration